ugxls/quality_care_explorer/README.md

 - [References](#references)

 ## Executive Summary
 This end-to-end healthcare analytics project utilizes publicly available data from the Centers for Medicare & Medicaid Services (CMS) to deliver a performance insights platform focused on Home Health Care Agencies and Inpatient Rehabilitation Facilities across the United States.
-Leveraging technologies such as Python, Excel, Microsoft SQL Server, and Power BI, the project extracts, transforms, and visualizes healthcare quality measures to help users identify top-rated facilities based on criteria most important to them.
+Leveraging Python, Excel, Microsoft SQL Server, and Power BI, the project extracts, transforms, and visualizes healthcare quality measures to help users identify top-rated facilities based on criteria most important to them.
 The outcome is a dual-dashboard solution that supports transparency, comparison, and improved decision-making in healthcare services.

 ## Introduction/Background
 ### Centers for Medicare & Medicaid Services (CMS)